-To celebrate the release of the Triathlon Yoga Lesson Plan Bundle, I thought I’d share some of my research on what Yoga poses are good for triathletes.
-This is a three part blog series.
-Part one is yoga for runners.
+One of my latest yoga lesson bundles is called the Triathlon Yoga Lesson Plan Bundle.
+To celebrate, I thought I’d share some of my research on what Yoga poses are good for triathletes.
+You can find my yoga for runners blog here.

 Running involves the WHOLE BODY which means to run at peak performance without injuring knees, shins, or ankles, you need supple HIPS and SPINE.